Television and movies tell us that paramedics are the be all and do all of emergency medicine, and in some cases that's true.

 Back in Spokane

 As part of my training, I spent 480 hours training with a Spokane Fire Department paramedic unit.
 On our first run, the first day of my training we got a shortness of breath call about two miles away at a bowling alley.
+A 40-year-old male who was bowling with his son was having an asthma attack.
+It only took us a few minutes; it was a straight shot down Division St from Station 10.

 He was in respiratory distress in the tripod position when we arrived using accessory muscles to breathe.